 In addition, there is a one year ‘grace period’ for companies that cease to qualify for the intensive scheme.
 In other words, a company that misses the threshold for one year will still be able to claim under the intensive scheme; only if it misses for two successive years will it fall out and have to claim under the common merged scheme.
 This is a welcome change.

-Although these modifications are positive, there are still serious structural problems with the functioning of the intensive scheme, which seem to fly in the face of the objective of simplification.
-It will still be difficult for many businesses to know in advance whether they qualify, and the complexity of the interaction of this relief with other parts of the tax calculations means that the value of the relief is harder to predict.
+Although these modifications are positive, there are still serious structural problems with the functioning of the intensive scheme.
+It will still be difficult for many businesses to know in advance whether they qualify.
+Moreover, the complexity of the interaction of this relief with other parts of the tax calculations means that the value of the relief is harder to predict.
 It’s therefore unclear how effective this scheme will be in encouraging additional levels of investment in R&D.

 R&D claimants will no longer be able to nominate a third-party payee